diptajit1996/Social_Clone_project_in_django/README.md

-This is a blog project where we write some blog and after that people can read it.
+Created a social project where user can create their own group and post in it.
+And others and read that post.
+They can also join in that group.